MustafaScentwala72/retail-kpis-powerbi/README.md

 - Sales Rolling 12M

 ## How to open
-1. Download the `.pbix` file from this repo:
+1. Download `Retail-KPIs-PowerBI.pbix` from this repo
-   - `Retail-KPIs-PowerBI.pbix`
 2. Open it in **Power BI Desktop**
+3. Use the slicers to filter by Region, Category, Segment, and Sub-Category
-3. If prompted, allow the dataset refresh
+4. If prompted, click **Refresh** to load the data

 ## Repo structure
 - `Retail-KPIs-PowerBI.pbix` → Power BI report file